parallel-ml/docs/docs/index.md

-# Welcome to distributed cloud ML
+# Welcome to Parallel ML Docs

+This organization is from Georgia Tech, [HPArch](http://comparch.gatech.edu/hparch/).